nixos-asia/website/en/hm-tutorial.md

 ## Additional Tools

 For packages without native Home Manager support, use `home.packages`.
+You can [search for packages here](https://search.nixos.org/packages).
 Add to `home.nix`:

 ```nix
   home.packages = with pkgs; [